Regulation of artificial intelligence: Council of Europe

 The Council of Europe (CoE) is an international organization that promotes human rights, democracy and the rule of law.
 It comprises 46 member states, including all 29 Signatories of the European Union's 2018 Declaration of Cooperation on Artificial Intelligence.
 The CoE has created a common legal space in which the members have a legal obligation to guarantee rights as set out in the European Convention on Human Rights.
 Specifically in relation to AI, "The Council of Europe's aim is to identify intersecting areas between AI and our standards on human rights, democracy and rule of law, and to develop relevant standard setting or capacity-building solutions".
 The large number of relevant documents identified by the CoE include guidelines, charters, papers, reports and strategies.
 The authoring bodies of these AI regulation documents are not confined to one sector of society and include organizations, companies, bodies and nation-states.

 In 2019, the Council of Europe initiated a process to assess the need for legally binding regulation of AI, focusing specifically on its implications for human rights and democratic values.
 Negotiations on a treaty began in September 2022, involving the 46 member states of the Council of Europe, as well as Argentina, Australia, Canada, Costa Rica, the Holy See, Israel, Japan, Mexico, Peru, the United States of America, and Uruguay, as well as the European Union.
 On 17 May 2024, the "Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law" was adopted.
 It was opened for signature on 5 September 2024.
 Although developed by a European organisation, the treaty is open for accession by states from other parts of the world.
 The first ten signatories were: Andorra, Georgia, Iceland, Norway, Moldova, San Marino, the United Kingdom, Israel, the United States, and the European Union.
+It is the first multinational treaty on AI.
+As of January 2026, 19 parties had signed it.